-B. The poet has mentioned many phrases and words in the poem telling that it takes long for a tree to grow.
+B. The poet has mentioned many phrases and words in the poem telling that it takes longer for a tree to grow.
 Discuss.

 Answer: The phrases which the poet has mentioned in the poem telling that it takes longer for a tree to grow are as follows.

-- Pushing the sky – It means a tree takes long time to reach and touch the heights of sky.
+- Pushing the sky – It means a tree takes a long time to reach and touch the heights of the sky.

 - Stretch the arms – A tree takes quite a long time to grow its branches, stems and twigs.

-- Reach out with their wooden fingers – it means that the tree grows their small stem.
+- Reach out with their wooden fingers – it means that the tree grows its small stem.

 Life Skills-Our Tree solution for DAV class 6